-A new revision to the National Planning Policy Framework (NPPF) has been announced this week which will increase the emphasis on beautiful housing, and give local authorities power to reject low-quality housing schemes.
+A new revision to the National Planning Policy Framework (NPPF) will aim to increase the emphasis on beautiful housing, and give local authorities power to reject low-quality housing schemes.

-The NPPF revamp will reward high-quality house designs and make it mandatory for councils to produce local design codes which increase the emphasis on ‘beauty’ in development.
+The NPPF revamp announced on 5 September will reward high-quality house designs and make it mandatory for councils to produce local design codes, which increase the emphasis on ‘beauty’ in development.

-While the new revision only briefly mentions self builders, the revision means that those building their own home could find it easier to secure planning permission if their builds are well designed and use high-quality materials.
+While the new revision only briefly mentions self builders, the revision means that those building their own homes could find it easier to secure planning permission if their builds are well-designed and use high-quality materials.

 We look at the main changes announced in the National Planning Policy Framework and what the new policies could mean for local areas.